vc2004/data_analysis/README.md

 2. final_data.txt

     This file is the final clean data which includes the average value for each subjects and each activity.

+##More Information

+For more information, please refer to the Codebook.md